jeanlucc/slateConf/README.md

 slateConf
 =========

-This the [slate](https://github.com/jigish/slate) configuration file of Jean-Luc Colombier.
+This is the [slate](https://github.com/jigish/slate) configuration files of Jean-Luc Colombier.
 Slate is a really powerful window manager for Mac OSX.